 When to not mention benefits

 However, there are times when the writer shouldn’t explicitly mention benefits.

-Another is when the benefit is so obvious—or unimpressive—as to be a waste of words, and possibly patronizing.
+Another is when the benefit is so obvious—or unimpressive—to be a waste of words and possibly patronizing.
 On a car manufacturer’s website, it’s probably worth mentioning that a car has a maximum speed of 120 mph, but it wouldn’t be worth explaining the benefits of that.

 When—and why—to mention features